-- these details Shop.
+- Shop.
 Make sure to take a good look at all of the available options within your zip code this year.
 There may be new (and/or alternative) plans available in your area that can save you money.
 Find a good health insurance broker who can assist you.

 - Leverage the Strength of Small Business Plans.
 If you’re a small business owner (especially a SMALL business owner of like 2-3 employees), consider setting up a small group health insurance plan with your partners so you can exit the individual marketplace.
 Small group plans are not seeing price increases at nearly the same rate as individual plans.
 One big reason why, is that small group plans haven’t been affected as much by having to “on-board” so many people with preexisting conditions like the individual marketplace has.
 You could reduce your costs substantially with this strategy.

 - Consumer Direct.
 Consumer directed healthcare is when you participate in a higher deductible plan, and then pair it up with an HSA (Health Savings Account).
 This can help you lower your premium, and then retain funds in your HSA that would normally go to the insurance companies.